arista-eosplus/BurstMonitor/7050S/README.md

 ##Compatibility

 Version 1.1 has been developed and tested against 4.13.7M.
-Please reach out to support@aristanetworks.com if you want to run this against a different EOS release.
+Please contact eosplus@arista.com if you would like an officially supported release of this software.

 ##Limitations